Header

 What happens next?

 Once you have submitted all the documents, processing will take a maximum of four weeks.
 Then you can log back into the PreCheck portal.
 You will be able to view your result.
-Your PreCheck result will be positive or negative.
+You will be informed whether your PreCheck is positive or negative and the next stage in the procedure.

 What happens next?